syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Pivot-Table/Grouping.md

 ---
 title: Grouping of Pivot Tables | Excel library | Syncfusion
-description: In this section, you can learn how to group pivot table in Excel document using XlsIO
+description: In this section, you can learn how to group pivot table in Excel document using Syncfusion .NET Excel library.
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Grouping
+# Grouping in Pivot Table

 Date and time fields in the pivot table can be grouped using XlsIO.